JordanMarr/jordanmarr.github.io/fsharp/unit-testing-fable-dotnet/index.md

 While I tend to start with the model and view combined into one file for convenience, this will usually cause problems when testing if your view code contains any React specific JS functions that will fail on the .NET side.

-This can be resolved by splitting the Elmish model, init and update functions into separate files.
+This can be resolved by splitting the Elmish code (model, init and update functions) and the Page View code into separate files.
 That way, your .NET unit tests only need to reference the model file.

 Ex:
 * TimeSheetModel.fs - contains Elmish `Model` type, `init` and `update` functions.